PDAL/PDAL/doc/apps/translate.rst

     --metadata, -m     Dump metadata output to the specified file --reader, -r       Reader type
     --writer, -w       Writer type
-    --nostream         Don't run in stream mode, even if technically possible.
+    --stream           Run in stream mode.
+If not possible, exit.
+    --nostream         Run in standard mode.

 The ``--input`` and ``--output`` file names are required options.